Geospatial Data Science for Public Health Surveillance

 Spatial data

-In disease surveillance we need to analyze data at different spatial and spatio-temporal resolutions and from different sources
+In disease surveillance, we need to analyze data available at different spatial and spatio-temporal resolutions and that come from different sources

 Spatial data misalignment